danielabar/meblog/src/markdown/rails-query-perf.md

 ## Fourth Attempt: Reduce Columns

 The previous query selected all columns from all of the joined tables.
 But recall the business requirements were that we only need to display a few of these.
-Let's "narrow" the amount of data by restricting the columns in the select to only what we need.
+Let's "narrow" the amount of data by restricting the columns in the `SELECT` clause to only what we need.
 This also allows us to do some string concatenation to distinguish between driver and rider names.

 ```ruby
 class Trip < ApplicationRecord